lucero-os/book_collab_hub/README.md

 ## Technology argument
 * Laravel 12: Discover laravel's most recent features.
-* Mysql: Constrained relationships.
+* Mysql: Strong relational integrity with enforced constraints, ensuring data consistency.
-* Redis: Swift implementation and quick responses to heavy queries.
+* Redis: Swift implementation and quick responses to heavy queries, reducing database load.
 * Swagger: Clear and user friendly api docs.
+* Docker: Portable and consistent environment across OSes, seamless project setup and deployment.
+* JWT: Stateless, secure authentication ideal for APIs, reducing the need for server-side session storage.

 ## Brief
 This API was developed for a team to collaborate on books.
 Each book has sections, with unlimited sub-sections.
+I used a self reference trait to make querying nested sub-sections clean and understandable.
 Users have different roles:
 * Author: Is able to create and edit books' sections, and able to grant permissions to **collaborators** to create new sections.
 * Collaborator: Is able to edit books' sections, and eligible to create new sections.